Andrew-Smirnoff/Andrew-Test-Docs/docs/configuration.md

 <img src="https://github.com/Andrew-Smirnoff/Business-Comm-assignment/blob/gh-pages/assets/images/home.png?raw=true">

 This is the home button.
-You can click the icon or the BCIT logo at any time to return to the homepage.
+You can click the icon at any time to return to the homepage.

 These buttons on the right of the headbar represent: